yavorysynka/zotero-better-bibtex/Going-hardcore.md

 ---
-title: Going hardcore.md
+title: Going hardcore
-redirect_from:
+redirect_from: "/zotero-better-bibtex/hardcore.html"
-- hardcore.md.html
 ---
+# Going hardcore

 If you'd really just rather hand-code your LaTeX constructs, BBT makes that possible:

 * You can add literal LaTeX anywhere in your reference by surrounding it with &lt;pre&gt;....&lt;/pre&gt; tags.
 BBT will